Neural Emotion Director: Speech-preserving semantic control of facial expressions in "in-the-wild" videos: Method

 We train our \textit{3D-based Emotion Manipulator} on two video databases with annotations of the 6 basic emotions plus neutral: the Aff-Wild2 database~\cite{kollias2019deep, kollias2019expression, kollias2019face, kollias2020analysing, kollias2021affect, kollias2021analysing, kollias2021distribution, zafeiriou2017aff} of ``in-the-wild" videos and the MEAD database~\cite{wang2020mead} (we exclude \textit{contempt} for MEAD to match the emotions in Aff-Wild2).
 We recover the expression parameters for every frame of the videos and extract sliding windows of length $N$.
-To get the best of the two databases, we pre-train our networks in Aff-Wild2 and then finetune them on a subset of MEAD.
+To get the best of the two databases, we pre-train our networks in Aff-Wild2 and then fine-tune them on a subset of MEAD.

-During \textbf{testing}, to transform the expressions of a whole video, we slide the $N$-length window by 1 frame at a time, translate the sequence through the translator, and use a weighted averaging of Gaussian type to handle overlaps.
-The style vector is either generated by the mapping network by choosing a target emotion or extracted from a reference video by the style encoder.
-In the latter case, we use the same sliding pattern to extract all possible style vectors from a reference video of arbitrary length and take the \textbf{geometric median}~\cite{L1_median} of them as the style vector that characterizes the whole video.
+During \textbf{testing}, to transform the expressions of a whole input video, we slide the $N$-length window by 1 frame at a time, translate the sequence through $G$, and use a weighted averaging of Gaussian type to handle overlaps.
+The conditional style vector is either generated by $M$ by choosing a target emotion or extracted from a reference video of arbitrary length by $E$.
+In the latter case, we process the whole reference video sequentially, extracting a sequence of style vectors adopting the same sliding pattern.
+We then take the \textbf{geometric median}~\cite{L1_median} of them as the style vector representing the whole reference video and feed it to $G$.